The old-fashioned tour trolley rumbles along the cobblestone streets of San Miguel de Allende.

 Owned and run by Another Face of Mexico’s mask museum curator and his wife, Casa de la Cuesta is one of the best B&Bs in San Miguel de Allende.

 We first wrote about San Miguel de Allende for Cruise & Travel Lifestyles and Compass magazines.
-And we’re super excited that our feature article won a couple of travel writing awards!
+And we’re super excited that our articles won a couple of travel writing awards!
 You can see some of our awards here.